aungNyeinChan93/react_05.5.25/README.md

 If you're familiar with deploying Node applications, the built-in app server is production-ready.

-Make sure to deploy the output of `npm run build`
+Make sure to deploy the output of `npm run build`:

 ```
 ├── package.json